tori-burt/Tropical_Cyclones_Seabirds/README.md

 # Tropical_Cyclones_Seabirds
 Data and code for "Impacts of Tropical Cyclones on Northwest Atlantic Seabirds: Insights from a Category 1 hurricane"

-Data availability statement: Data on Leach's Storm-Petrel strandings and deaths from CPAWS-NL and the Rock Wildlife Rescue were provided with written permission from CPAWS-NL.

 ### Tori V. Burt